OfficeDev/office-js-docs-reference/docs/manifest/moreinfo.md

 ---
 title: MoreInfo element in the manifest file (preview)
-description: The MoreInfo element specifies the custom text and URL that direct users to informational resources from the pre-processing dialog of a spam reporting add-in in Outlook. ms.date: 07/13/2023 ms.localizationpriority: medium
+description: The MoreInfo element specifies the custom text and URL that direct users to informational resources from the preprocessing dialog of a spam reporting add-in in Outlook. ms.date: 07/13/2023 ms.localizationpriority: medium
 ---